-In the first place, it is worth mentioning that the framework for the care of minors is also part of the social law dated January 02, 2002, for beneficiaries who are the minors and their families.
+In the first place, it is worth mentioning that the framework for the care of minors is also part of the social law dated January 02, 2002, which places at the center of our interventions the beneficiaries, who are the minors and their families.

-The new type of participative meetings (family and youth with professionals) must encourage their involvement in the operational life of our institutions.
+The creation of participative meetings (family and youth with professionals) must encourage their involvement in the operational life of our institutions.
 Thus, the Charter of Rights and Freedoms must be the subject of discussion and exchanges with each minor, individually and/or collectively.
 The establishment of an operating regulation must also encourage discussions about the rights and duties to be respected by everyone, adults and young people.